suhock/php-dependency-injection/README.md

 #### Call a factory method

 The container will provide class instances by requesting them from a factory method.
-Any parameters in the factory method will be autowired.
+Any parameters in the factory method will be injected.

 ```php
 callable<TClass> FactoryMethod([object|null ...]): TClass;